-0-30 mins - 'Late Return' indicated.
+0- 30 mins - 'Late Return' indicated.
 Try to establish whereabouts of the boarder by speaking to other boarders, Supervisors and try to make contact with the pupil.
 Unless your investigation raises specific concerns, do not at this stage contact the DSL or any deputies.

 30 - 60 mins - The Head of Boarding should continue to seek to contact the pupil, as 'late return' has now become 'not returned'.
-If unable to contact the pupil, the Head of Boarding should also seek to make contact with the pupil's friends, parents, check for school trips, conduct a basic room check for notes/clothes missing, etc, seeking information as to the pupil's whereabouts.
+If unable to contact the pupil, the Head of Boarding should also seek to make contact with the pupil's friends, parents, and the police check for school trips, conduct a basic room check for notes/clothes missing, etc, seeking information as to the pupil's whereabouts.
 If for any reason there has been a delay in the pupil's absence being discovered, the timescale for action should be tightened accordingly - but there will still need to be a 'seek contact' phase, however compressed.
 If the parents are overseas, then an email may suffice.
 However, a phone call must be made if at any stage hereafter the situation indicates there are serious concerns for the pupil's safety or welfare.

-60mins - the Head of Boarding should contact the DSL/Deputy DSL, informing them of the pupil's details and of the steps taken to locate them, and any information that search has yielded.
-In discussion, a Risk Assessment Judgement will be taken about the level of concern for the pupil; whether sensible/possible avenues for exploration remain; whether the Police should be contacted immediately; or whether a longer timescale should be created and what the Head of Boarding and any other member of staff should do during any such time extension, including key check-points for a subsequent further action & re-assessment, and a cut-off point after which the police must be contacted.
+60mins + - the Head of Boarding should contact the DSL/Deputy DSL, informing them of the pupil's details and of the steps taken to locate them, and any information that search has yielded.
+In discussion, a Risk Assessment Judgement will be taken about the level of concern for the pupil; whether sensible/possible avenues for exploration remain; what the Head of Boarding and any other member of staff should do during any such time extension, including key checkpoints for a subsequent further action & re-assessment, and a cut-off point after which the police must be contacted.